 - Avoid over snacking

-- Offer water at regular times throughout the day and at mealtimes.
-Toddlers who drink high calories drinks, such as fizzy drinks, all the time won’t eat very well, may experience behaviourial issues and are also more likely to experience tooth decay
+- Offer water regularly throughout the day and at mealtimes.
+Toddlers who drink high calories drinks, such as fizzy drinks, all the time, won’t eat very well, may experience behavioural issues and are also more likely to experience tooth decay

 Routines for playtime